staticdev/linux-workstation-playbook/README.md

 Not everyone's workstation and preferred software configuration is the same.

 You can override any of the defaults configured in **default.config.yml** by creating a **config.yml** file and setting the overrides in that file.

-For example, you can customize the installed packages (apt) with:
+The first thing one can customize is the user that will be the owner of the workspace installations `workspace_user`.

+Another example are the list of installed packages with apt (Debian's package manager):

 ```yaml
 installed_packages: